A Huge Chunk of Most IQ Tests --- and You Can Ace It

 Most standardized tests on mental ability contain questions that call for inductive reasoning.
 If you’re an incoming college freshman or a job applicant about to take an assessment exam, or merely an individual who’d like to achieve further intellectual growth, it won't hurt to take time improving these skills.

 First off, what is it?

 Induction refers to the mental process of arriving at a general statement from the study of specifics.

-You can think of it as creating a law which is most likely true for all, based on careful analysis of individual events.
-For example, if you’ve noticed that parrots lay eggs, quails lay eggs and ostriches lay eggs, this analysis will help you come up with the conclusion that “birds lay eggs.”
+You can think of it as creating a law which is most likely right for all, based on careful analysis of individual events.
+For example, if you’ve noticed that parrots lay eggs, quails lay eggs and ostriches lay eggs, this study will help you come up with the conclusion that “birds lay eggs.”

 If, after dipping your hand into a bag of candies you came up with three chocolate bars, you might generalize that the bag only contains chocolates.

 In a way, induction involves making conclusions about the forest by analyzing the trees.

 Inductive reasoning is the opposite of deductive reasoning or deduction.
 Deductive reasoning is an analysis that proceeds from the general rule towards the specifics.
 For instance, if it has been announced that the current month is part of the rainy season, you might conclude that there’s a chance that it will rain today too.

 It is, in fact, making inferences by making observations...